XenithTech/php-shopify-app-skeleton/README.md

 Modify the `$permissions` array to contain all permissions your app will need

 ### Connect your database in `config.php`
 Create a database containing two tables with the given structure above.
 Be sure to create/add a user to this database.
-The permissions this user needs to have are at minimum `SELECT`, `UPDATE` and `INSERT`
+The permissions this user needs to have are at minimum `SELECT`, `UPDATE` and `INSERT`.

 Inside `config.php` do the following:

 1. Set `$sn` to your server name.
 If your database is on the same server this app is hosted it will likely need to be set to `localhost`.
 Other wise if it is hosted elsewhere it should be set to the IP address of the server hosting the database.